prasincs/mesos-template/README.md

 4. Once all nodes have started, SSH into the master node
 5. Go to the default project directory and start a Clojure REPL

+Step 3 notes:
-Please be aware before kicking off step 3 that Vagrant will download and decompress a base image before starting the first time.
-Also you can optionally supply a `MESOS_SLAVES=<count>` environment variable in step 3 to create the desired number of slaves too.
+- Vagrant will download and decompress a base image before starting the first time.
+- Also you can optionally supply a `MESOS_SLAVES=<count>` environment variable.
 Default is 2.

 ```
 git clone https://github.com/prasincs/mesos-template.git